Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 # Welcome to DCSServerBot!
-You've found a comprehensive solution that lets you administrate your DCS instances via Discord, has built in per-server and per-user statistics, [coalitions](./COALITIONS.md) support and much more!
+You've found a comprehensive solution that lets you administrate your DCS instances via Discord, has built in per-server and per-user statistics, optional cloud-based statistics, [coalitions](./COALITIONS.md) support and much more!
 With its plugin system and reporting framework, DCSServerBot can be enhanced very easily to support whatever might come into your mind.

 This documentation will show you the main features, how to install and configure the bot and some more sophisticated stuff at the bottom, if you for instance run multiple servers maybe even over multiple locations.